Gokul595/api_guard/README.md

 api_guard_routes for: 'users'
 ```

-This will generate default routes such as sign up, sign in, sign out, token refresh, password change.
+This will generate default routes such as sign up, sign in, sign out, token refresh, password change for User.

 ### Sign In (Getting JWT access token)